Things to do in Flores

 Komodo Island Diving Sites

-Many have said that Raja Ampat is the best dive site, but speaking to the local divemasters who have been diving for more than 20 years have told me that they spent time all over Indonesia and Komodo Island is still hands-down the best dive spot in Indonesia.
+Many have said that Raja Ampat is the best dive site.
+Still, speaking to the local divemasters who have been diving for more than 20 years, they have told me that they spent time all over Indonesia and Komodo Island is still hands-down the best dive spot in Indonesia.

-I couldn't agree more and after three dives, I was sold.
-My next dive trip will definitely be here, especially during the manta ray season.
+I couldn't agree more, and after three dives, I was sold.
+My next dive trip will be here, especially during the manta ray season.
+For more information, you can also read my other article on diving at Komodo Island.

 6. Volunteer at Rainbow Reading Garden (Taman Bacaan Pelangi)

-One of the must-do activities in Flores is to do some volunteering or voluntourism at the privately run Rainbow Reading Gardens, operated by Nila Tanzil, an Indonesian with a passion to help the children in remote places of Indonesia.
+One of the must-do activities in Flores is to do some volunteering or voluntourism at the privately run Rainbow Reading Gardens, operated by Nila Tanzil, an Indonesian with a passion for helping children in remote places in Indonesia.

 Taman Bacaan Pelangi is also a non-profit organization working to establish children’s libraries in remote areas of Eastern Indonesia since 2009.

-The beauty of this experience is that you get to communicate and share with these local children in their own little schools.
+The beauty of this experience is that you can communicate and share with these local children in their own little schools.

-Get more information from Taman Bacaan Pelangi as they can arrange for your volunteering in Flores or any of the other islands around here.
+Get more information from Taman Bacaan Pelangi, as they can arrange for your volunteering in Flores or any other islands around here.

 7. Go Bird Watching in Flores